holographicSol/iCUEDisplay/README.md

 Project in early development and UI does not necessarliy reflect the final products image.
 Currently the UI is purely logic and has minimun aesthetic design.
+Features being refined and added daily.
+Existing features may be more complex in coming updates.

 Requirements:
 Latest Python